Comprehensive Program Review FAQs

 The departmental designee will book the hotel for the evaluation team, using the hotel of your choice from this list.
 The individual traveler should book his/her own flight.
 The departmental designee will reimburse the individual traveler from the assigned departmental program review account for his/her flight after the site visit is over.

 Undergoing program review may cause you to reflect on programs you would like to discontinue.
-Discontinuing a program directly affects curriculum, student success, and budget and planning processes.
+Discontinuing a program directly affects curriculum, student success, budget and planning processes.
 Considering discontinuing a program should be fair, equitable, data-informed, faculty-driven and student focused.
-The university discontinues a program when it removes the program from the institution’s list of approved programs, but only after current students have an opportunity to complete.
+The university discontinues a program when it removes the program from the institution’s list of approved programs, but only after current students have an opportunity to complete their program.
 Should a program be deemed nonviable, contact Katie Darling for graduate programs and Krista Hanypsiak for undergraduate programs to learn about the process for discontinuation.

 Still have questions?
 Email us at ubcpr@buffalo.edu.